openziti/ziti-doc/docfx_project/ziti/services/overview.md

 ##### `ha`
 This strategy assumes that one terminator will have `required` precedence and there will be a secondary terminator with `default` precedence.
 If three consecutive dials to the highest ranked terminator fail in a row it will be marked as failed.
 This will allow the secondary to take over.
 If the primary recovers it can be marked as required again via the APIs.

-## Configuration
-Some applications need extra metadata.
-Ziti has the capability to define a configuration schema for an application and provide configuration for service.
-One might ask why have this feature in Ziti when applications can store configuration data in local configuration files.
-While this approach works, centralized management makes deployments much easier.
-It can be difficult or impossible to update a file on a device out in the field, whereas updating the configuration in Ziti is easy, and running clients will quickly be notified of service changes.

-Some e

-* Tunnelers need to know what ip/dns and port(s) to intercept
-* Tunnelers which support hosting services need to know what to dial
-* Third party applications might want to store arbitrary configuration data

-Not all applications need the same metadata.
-Desktop and phone tunnelers can have different needs.
-Same application may use multiple kinds of metadata (tunneler client vs server) Applications requirements/capabilities change
-Should support multiple versions of configuration for a given application/service to support older install base

 [!include[](./creating.md)]